KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 ![screenshot](images/keycloak_4.png)

 **The number shown by "Show percentage change" represents how much something has changed over the time period displayed on the dashboard.** For example, if you're looking at data for the last hour, the number shows the change in that hour.
 If you switch to see data for the last 3 days, the number will show the change over those 3 days instead.

+### Additional Visualizations of Keycloak Data

+The "Keycloak Metrics" dashboard in Grafana contains the visualizations we've created in this chapter in addition to visualizations of several other relevant Keycloak metrics.
+These metrics include the number of users and the number of failed logins.